 B i o g r a p h y

-Pianist Woori Kim Smith was born in Busan, South Korea.
-After graduating summa cum laude from Seoul National University, she earned a Masters of Music and Performer's Diploma from the Jacobs School of Music of Indiana University.
+Korean-American pianist Woori Kim Smith is a passionate concert pianist and devoted teacher.
+After graduating summa cum laude from Seoul National University, she earned a Masters of Music and Performer’s Diploma from the Jacobs School of Music of Indiana University.
 She completed her education at the College-Conservatory of Music at the University of Cincinnati, graduating simultaneously with a Doctorate of Musical Arts and an Artist Diploma, studying with James Tocco, and also serving as his assistant.

-Dr. Kim Smith serves as an Associate Professor of Piano at Liberty University's School of Music, while continuing to appear in solo, chamber, and concerto performances.
-She has given masterclasses at numerous universities, including Western Kentucky University, Metropolitan State University in Denver Colorado and Indiana University-Purdue University Indianapolis (IUPUI).
+Dr. Kim Smith serves on the Piano Faculty at Liberty University’s School of Music as an Associate Professor of Piano, while continuing to appear in solo, chamber, and concerto performances.
+She has given masterclasses at numerous universities, including Western Kentucky University, Metropolitan State University in Denver, Colorado, and Indiana University-Purdue University Indianapolis (IUPUI).
 She is also a frequent adjudicator for both state and national competitions.